UWNETLAB/Nate/README.md

 # Installation

-## pip

-In the very near future, you will be able to install the most recent stable version of `nate` with pip.

-`pip install nate`

 ## Github

-If you want access to the most recent development version of `nalanna`, you can install it from the source code in this repository.
+If you want access to the most recent development version of `nate`, you can install it from the source code in this repository.

-`git clone https://github.com/UWNETLAB/nate.git && cd nate && pip install .`
+`git clone https://github.com/UWNETLAB/nate.git && cd nate && pip install -e .`

 # Documentation